rbind/simplystats/content/post/2017-07-14-my-podcast-podroll.md

 As a self-interested podcaster, I'm obviously interested in getting more people to listen to more podcasts.
 For those who may be interested in getting into podcasts but wondering where to begin I thought I'd thought I'd make a list of what I'm currently listening to (perhaps to be updated as I acquire new ones).
 In no particular order:

 1. [Hello Internet](http://www.hellointernet.fm) - YouTubers Brady Haran and CGP Grey basically just talk, often for an hour to an hour and a half.
 The conversation is always entertaining.
 The topics are wide ranging and a bit difficult to classify.
+Brady Haran pretty much makes this podcast.

-2. [The Talk Show](https://daringfireball.net/thetalkshow/) - A tech podcast by John Gruber of [Daring Fireball](https://daringfireball.net), Gruber talks to a rotating series of regular guests on each episode.
+2. [The Talk Show With John Gruber](https://daringfireball.net/thetalkshow/) - A tech podcast by John Gruber of [Daring Fireball](https://daringfireball.net), Gruber talks to a rotating series of regular guests on each episode.
 Topics center around Apple-related stuff and other current tech topics.
 If you're the kind of person who is fussy about how they make their coffee in the morning, this is the podcast for you.

 3. [Scriptnotes](http://scriptnotes.net) - One of my favorite podcasts and a podcast that I've used as a model for my own podcasts.
 John August and Craig Mazin are Hollywood screenwriters and each episode talks about the craft and business of writing movies.
 I don't have anything to do with movies, but I've learned a lot from this podcast.